(includes Waterloo Creek and Myall Creek massacres)

 The lengthy campaign implied, at least in the mind of the newspapers’ readers, that the resulting book was going to be a worthy tome, an absolute mine of useful information about the Torres Strait.
 When it finally appeared as a slender pamphlet it disappointed mariners, who had hoped for something better.
 The Colonist, despite it’s own interest in the sales of Brockett’s book, generously published a favourable review, although it did place its emphasis on editor Henry Bull’s friend, Captain Lewis.
 There was a ‘sting in the tail’, however.
 One month later the Colonist re-published a lengthy but anonymous letter to the editor of the Commercial Journal that was actually a critical review of the book.
 It includes the following comments:

 The critical review is signed TRAVELLER and the anonymous author has a point.
 The book does regurgitate material from the published account by Matthew Flinders of his 1804 visit to the Murray Islands.
 It is possible that the critique was written by Captain Lewis, despite the fact that he was still employed in the colony’s navy.
-Certainly there would have been many in the colony who believed he was the letter’s author.
+Certainly there would have been many in the colony who believed he was the letter’s author, even if he was not.
 Lewis was still smarting at being prevented from publishing – and profiting from – his own book from his journal.
-His close association with the Colonist newspaper and strong friendship with Henry Bull may have influenced the editor’s decision to republish the stinging review.
+His friendship with Henry Bull may have influenced the editor’s decision to republish the stinging review.

 Lewis by this time had received a letter from William Barnes, the former master of the schooner Stedcombe: had Lewis heard anything of the two missing ship’s boys, presumed to be at Timor Laut?
 Captain Lewis called upon him and told him: ‘it was not in his written instructions to search for them: therefore he could not take [it] upon himself to do so,’ and that was the end of that.
 The dismissive response he got from Lewis shocked Barnes.
 Governor Bourke, when he eventually got to hear about it, may well have been equally annoyed.
 His instructions to Lewis for the rescue mission had sanctioned in general terms the rescue of other castaways.8